 During push-ups also, your shoulders are not strengthening to perform that external rotation of the arm to help you in your throw.
 I understand it’s not a common line of thought that I’m presenting here, but it’s what I can share with you from experience.

 As quarterbacks, I believe we are missing out on our maximum throw potential if we don’t work on these techniques i.e. having full external rotation in your throw.
-Guys like Bryce Young have a clear throwing release and a great external rotation.
+Guys like Bryce Young have a great release as well as achieve maximum external rotation.

 These were a few takeaways if you were wondering how to increase throwing power.
+I highly recommend checking out our blog to find exercises to improve throwing power.
 For more information on how to increase your speed or learn important techniques to help you perform better as a quarterback, visit our official website.

 I hope you found this information valuable, if you have any thoughts on this, feel free to comment below!